isaacnmm/pestpolicy-hugo2XX/content/posts/cockroach-vs-palmetto-bug/index.md

 bite humans
 , and their bites are nothing to worry about as they show up as tiny, red marks but are not poisonous or painful.
 It might seem that the worst these pests can do is cause disruption in your home, but beware!
 Due to their love of hiding in dirty, unsanitary locations, they can infect your food with bacteria like salmonella.
-Furthermore, they can set off asthma and allergies.�Read Also:
+Furthermore, they can set off asthma and allergies.Read Also:
 Best Roach Killer
 ## **Where Do They Make Their Home? **
 When it comes down to the cockroach vs. the palmetto bug, both are very versatile.
 They don't perish quickly.